swiftlang/swift-format/Documentation/RuleDocumentation.md

 imports, and 4) @testable imports.
 These groups are separated by a single blank line.
 Blank lines in between the import declarations are removed.

-Logical grouping is enabled by default but can be disabled via the `orderedImports.shouldGroupImportTypes` configuration option to limit this rule to lexicographic ordering.
+Logical grouping is enabled by default but can be disabled via the `orderedImports.shouldGroupImports` configuration option to limit this rule to lexicographic ordering.

 By default, imports within conditional compilation blocks (`#if`, `#elseif`, `#else`) are not ordered.